Aluminum Beams in the Construction Industry

 Contribution to Energy-Efficient Building Designs

 Aluminum can still contribute to energy-efficient building designs despite its high thermal conductivity.
 For instance, aluminum frames with thermal breaks can reduce energy loss in windows.
-Similarly, reflective aluminum panels can redirect sunlight, thereby reducing cooling costs.
+Similarly, reflective aluminum panels can redirect sunlight, reducing cooling costs.
 In both scenarios, the material aids in creating a more energy-efficient structure when used thoughtfully.

 Economic Aspects